-In the primary analysis, there were slightly more hospital admissions or deaths related to COVID-19 in the usual care plus doxycycline group than in the usual care only group; whereas in the SARS-CoV-2 PCR-positive population, there were $1\cdot2\%$ fewer hospitalisations or deaths in the usual care plus doxycycline group, with a low probability that doxycycline was superior on this outcome.
-However, the hospitalisation analysis did not account for temporal drift (in line with low event counts and the statistical analysis plan effective at time of the analysis), and the estimated difference of $1\cdot 2\%$ might be overestimated, given increasing hospitalisation over the duration of the study.
-In the concurrent randomisation analysis, there was a $0\cdot 2\%$ estimated difference in hospitalisations or deaths.
+In the primary analysis, there were slightly more hospital admissions or deaths related to COVID-19 in the usual care plus doxycycline group than in the usual care only group; whereas in the SARS-CoV-2 PCR-positive population, there were 1.2% fewer hospitalisations or deaths in the usual care plus doxycycline group, with a low probability that doxycycline was superior on this outcome.
+However, the hospitalisation analysis did not account for temporal drift (in line with low event counts and the age, comorbidity, duration of illness, and eligibility for doxycycline at baseline.

+Figure 3: Forest plot of subgroup analyses on time-to-recovery outcome in the concurrent randomisation analysis population statistical analysis plan effective at time of the analysis), and the estimated difference of 1.2% might be overestimated, given increasing hospitalisation over the duration of the study.
+In the concurrent randomisation analysis, there was a 0.2% estimated difference in hospitalisations or deaths.